anttisalonen/progbook/rst/sw.rst

 *Exercise*: Start a terminal with a Unix shell.

 Apart from the shell, we also need an interpreter and an editor.
-For this chapter we'll use Python as our programming language; so let's install the Python interpreter.
+For this section we'll use Python as our programming language; so let's install the Python interpreter.
 Again, I can't tell you how to do this; some OSes may have it already installed.
 To find out if you have it, start your Unix shell and try typing:

 .. code-block:: bash